Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Introduction

-To mitigate the dialogue hallucination, we conduct input token attention analysis and find that the hallucination is mainly due to the prediction \emph{bias} to preceding dialogues rather than visual contents.
-Then, we propose Adversarial Instruction Tuning (\algnameB{}) that aims to reduce the prediction bias by robustly fine-tuning LMMs on augmented visual instruction datasets with hallucinatory dialogues.
-Extensive experiments on six multi-modal datasets in \evalname{} show that \algnameB{} successfully reduces the dialogue hallucination while maintaining or sometimes even improving the performance for both VQA and Captioning tasks.
+To mitigate the dialogue hallucination, we conduct input token attention analysis and embedding distribution analysis.
+We find that the hallucination is mainly due to the prediction \emph{bias} to preceding dialogues rather than visual contents.
+Therefore, we propose Adversarial Instruction Tuning (\algnameB{}) that aims to reduce such prediction bias by robustly fine-tuning LVLMs on augmented visual-instruction datasets with hallucinatory dialogues.
+Specifically, we introduce masked instruction tuning to focus on the target answers instead of hallucinatory responses from adversarial dialogues.
+Extensive experiments on six vision-language datasets in \evalname{} demonstrate that \algnameB{} successfully reduces the dialogue hallucination while maintaining the performance of LVLM for both VQA and Captioning tasks, as shown in Figure\,\ref{fig:dialogue_hallucination_example}(b).

-Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt,noitemsep] \item We find that LMMs are prone to hallucination by preceding dialogues. \item We present \evalname{} for evaluating dialogue hallucination with \algname{}, a novel adversarial question generator. \item We reveal the prediction bias toward dialogues on hallucinated answers by using input token attention analysis. \item We propose \algnameB{} that successfully mitigates the dialogue hallucination on many multi-modal datasets. \end{itemize}
+Our main contributions can be summarized as: \begin{itemize}[leftmargin=10pt,noitemsep] \item We find that LVLMs are prone to hallucination by preceding dialogues. \item We present an evaluation benchmark (\evalname{}) for dialogue hallucination with a novel adversarial question generator (AQG). \item We reveal LVLM's prediction bias toward hallucinatory dialogues by input token attention analysis. \item We propose \algnameB{} with masked instruction tuning that successfully reduces the dialogue hallucination on many vision-language datasets. \end{itemize}